lingjunwan/web-development-project/Project JAC Food Bank/README.md

 Project: JAC Food Bank

-•User story: As a user,I would like to be able to place the order online and have the option to either pick up the order or have it delivered to me.
+•User story: As a user, I would like to be able to place the order online and have the option to either pick up the order or have it delivered to me.

 •Solution: Create a website with online shopping capabilities for John Abbott College Food Bank.